Importing Data from Cloud Drive

-In case any error occurs during import, the details of the same would be shown in the Import Summary dialog (refer to the below question) which would be shown on Import process completion.
+In case any error occurs during import, the details of the same would be shown in the Imported Data Summary dialog (refer to the above question) which would be shown on Import process completion.

 Yes, you can schedule your import.
 Zoho Analytics supports scheduling import when you have stored your data in a web URL or FTP Server.
 It is mandatory that your data has a column header.

-Refer the slideshow to know how to schedule the import.
+Refer to the below slideshow to know how to schedule the import.